Qumulo/docs/qq-cli-command-guide/s3/s3_set_bucket_policy.md

   name: --bucket
   required: true
 - alternate: []
   help: The access policy file to upload.
-For an access policy template, use the --example
+For an access policy template, use the qq
-    flag.
+    s3_get_bucket_policy --example command.
+For what actions you are allowed use, run the qq s3_bucket_policy_explain_access admin command on the bucket.
   name: --file
   required: true
 - alternate: []